 It is always recommended to understand the various NPS fund manager performance and choose the best pension fund manager for NPS investment.

 When you invest in the NPS, you are allotted your own Permanent Retirement Account Number (PRAN) through the NPS CRA login.
-The systematic pension investment plan provides for easy investments and helps retired and old age people to make monetary transactions will the least effort.
+The systematic pension investment plan provides for easy investments and helps retired and old age people to make monetary transactions with the least effort.

 There is an NPS lock-in period, however, any amount can be anytime withdrawn out of the investment (Tier 2) account, which makes the scheme even more lucrative.